 Clyde Campbell was diagnosed at the age of 44 with Parkinson’s disease.
 Originally from northern New South Wales, Clyde lives now with his wife and three children in Sydney, Australia.

 Twenty-eight years ago Clyde started out as an industrial electronics apprentice in country NSW.
-Clyde started his own company, Machinery Automation & Robotics.
-The company was founded in in 1987 and employs 70 staff, servicing Australian and international clients with high-tech automation and robotic solutions from offices in Sydney, Brisbane and Melbourne.
+He then started his own company in 1987, Machinery Automation & Robotics which grew to 70 staff servicing Australian and international clients with high-tech automation and robotic solutions from offices in Sydney, Brisbane and Melbourne.
 His vision for technology was the driving force behind his rapid progression from apprentice to CEO.
 Clyde is a man who likes to ‘get things done’.
-In Januuary 2015 the company was sold to Scott Technology and trades under the name of Scott Automation & Robotics.
+In January 2015 the company was sold to Scott Technology and trades under the name of Scott Automation & Robotics.
 Clyde was appointed as the Regional Director for Australia and continues to drive the vision and direction for the company, including identifying and developing emerging markets.

 After coming to terms with his prognosis, Clyde set out to learn as much as possible about Parkinson’s and what was being done worldwide to find a cure.